mazdakdev/Bookito/README.md

 # Setup

-Install Docker
+## Install Docker From <a href="https://docs.docker.com/engine/install/">this</a> link

-    $ sudo apt-get install docker
-    $ sudo brew install docker
-    $ etc

-RUN with docker-compose
+Run with docker-compose

+    $ docker compose up

+to show Logs

-    $ docker composer up
+    $ docker compose up --build

 # Contributions :

-  ## Nothing is complete in this world so please feel free to give your opinion and show issues for my improvement 🌈⚡️ this will make me really happy :)
+  ## Nothing is complete in this world so please feel free to give your opinion and show issues for my improvement 🌈⚡️ this will make me  happy :)